christophsax/seasonal/README.md

-If you have several cores and want to speed things up, the process is well suited for parallelization (thanks, Matthias Bannert):
+If you have several cores and want to speed things up, the process is well suited for parallelization:

     # a list with 100 time series
     largedta <- rep(list(AirPassengers), 100)

     library(parallel)  # R-core team, part of R

+ If you are on Windows or want to use cluster parallelization, use this:

     # set up cluster
     cl <- makeCluster(detectCores())